 Tunnel vision is something that businesses try to avoid on most social media websites.
 It can show consumers that all you care about is selling your product, instead of giving them the quality content experience that they crave.
 On the other hand, Twitter is a bit different in this regard.
 Nobody really minds if you stay focused on a singular topic.
 There is an overabundance of different tweets on everyone’s feed, which means that your product-centric tweet won’t stand out in a bad way.
 Make sure your tweets are keyword dense so that you give both consumers and search engines something to look for.

 URL’s might not be as useful on Twitter as they are on other social media websites, but they shouldn’t be disregarded.
 The only problem you run into when adding your website URL is the fact that Twitter has an automatic no-follow tag for URLs.
 Because of this, search engines don’t recognize the authority of your website link when it’s in your Twitter profile.
-It’s essentially a dead end when it comes to optimizing for search engine crawlers.
+It’s essentially a dead-end when it comes to optimising for search engine crawlers.
 On the other hand, there’s no reason you shouldn’t include it in your posts anyway.
 Nothing will stop regular users from clicking on the link when they enjoy your posts and content.

 On Twitter, it’s important to create an organic connection with your consumers, because this will directly bring traffic to your website.
-When it comes to search engine optimization, you should leave that to your posts and the posts of others that mention your business.
+When it comes to search engine optimisation, you should leave that to your posts and the posts of others that mention your business.
 You can consider Twitter an almost completely enclosed system, which is why you have to build links from within the website.
 Your content is in the tweets and the tweets will bring you traffic and search engines attention.

 Some people still question the help that Twitter can contribute to businesses, more so to SEO.
 These doubting Thomases cannot accept that simple tweets can change the way search engines crawl and index websites.
 Just let them think what they want to think.
 As long as you know the proper to use Twitter for SEO, they should not matter to you.
 Remember, it is your business that will harvest success through the use of this social network.
 Just continue what you are doing.
 They may be too late before they will realize that they are wrong.